-The data in this report were collected during cruises 9908 and 9910 of the California Cooperative Oceanic Fisheries Investigations (CalCOFI) program aboard the RV New Horizon of Scripps Institution of Oceanography, University of California, San Diego.
+The data in this report were collected during cruises 0001^ and 0004 of the California Cooperative Oceanic Fisheries Investigations (CalCOFI) program aboard the RV New Horizon of Scripps Institution of Oceanography, University of California, San Diego and the NOAA ship RV David Starr Jordan.
 The CalCOFI program was organized in the late 1940's to study the causes of variations in population size of fishes of importance to the State of California.
 It is carried out by NOAA's National Marine Fisheries Service Southwest Fisheries Science Center, the California Department of Fish and Game, and the Marine Life Research Group (MLRG) at Scripps Institution of Oceanography (SIO).
 MLRG contributes to this program by investigations of the physical, chemical and biological structure of the California Current.
 Data from the cruises were collected and processed by personnel of the Marine Life Research Group and the Southwest Fisheries Science Center.
 Volunteers and other SIO staff members also assisted in the collection of data and chemical analyses at sea.
 CalCOFI data presented in this report and collected on previous cruises can be accessed via the World Wide Web (http://www-mlrg.ucsd.edu/calcofi.html).